wardweistra/Parkour.Spot/functions/KMZ_SYNC_README.md

 ### 1. `syncAllSources` - Sync all active sources
 Syncs all active sources from the `syncSources` collection.

-### 2. `syncKmzSpots` - Sync individual source
+### 2. `syncSingleSource` - Sync individual source
-Syncs a specific KMZ file with a given source ID.
+Syncs a specific source by its ID.

 ### 3. `createSyncSource` - Create new source
 Creates a new sync source in the database.